If you haven't already read my two-part series on the medicinal qualities of bone broth, I'll quickly fill you in.

-Making bone broth is really simple, all you need are bones, veggies, spices, vinegar, water and patience.
+Making beef bone broth is really simply.
+All you need are bones, veggies, spices, vinegar, water, and patience.
 Depending on your cooking method, it may require more or less.

 Start with 5 lbs. of grass fed beef soup bones.
 Meaty bones equals delicious bone broth!
 If you can't find soup bones, ask the butcher.
 They have them, you may just need to ask.
 Don't hold your breath, but I have heard of people getting them for free!

 Next you are going to roast the bones along with a whole onion and a few handfuls of carrots.
 450 º F for 30 minutes, turning once.
 Be prepared for your house to smell amazing!